palantir/foundry-platform-python/README.md

 ### Foundry Platform SDK
 The Foundry Platform Software Development Kit (SDK) is generated from the Foundry API specification file.
-The intention of this SDK is to encompass endpoints related to interacting with the platform itself.
+The intention of this SDK is to encompass endpoints related to interacting with the Foundry platform itself.
 Although there are Ontology services included by this SDK, this SDK surfaces endpoints for interacting with Ontological resources such as object types, link types, and action types.
 In contrast, the OSDK allows you to interact with objects, links and Actions (for example, querying your objects, applying an action).

+### Gotham Platform SDK
+The Gotham Platform Software Development Kit (SDK) is generated from the Gotham API specification file.
+The intention of this SDK is to encompass endpoints related to interacting with the Gotham platform itself.
+This includes Gotham apps and data, such as Gaia, Target Workbench, and geotemporal data.

 <a id="installation"></a>
 ## Installation